Strictification and non-strictification of monoidal categories: Strictification of monoidal categories

 Let us now define a family of arrows Write $\gamma: \boxtimes \circ (F \times F) \overset{\cong}{\Longrightarrow} F \circ \otimes $ and $u: \mathds{1} \to F(\bm{1})$ for the coherence data associated to the strong monoidal functor $F$.
 Inductively on the length of $S$, define $\beta_\emptyset := u$, $\beta_{(X)} := \id_{FX}$ and for $\bar{S}=S*(X)$ let $\beta_{\bar{S}}$ be the composite

-Now we claim that for any such $\widehat{F}$ we must have For we observe first that $\delta_S$ can be described inductively using $\eta$, the monoidal constrain of $i$, in a similar fashion as how $\beta_S$ was defined.
-On the other hand, the equality of monoidal functors $\widehat{F} \circ i =F$ signifies at the level of the monoidal constrains that
+Now we claim that for any such $\widehat{F}$ we must have For we observe first that $\delta_S$ can be described inductively using $\eta$, the monoidal constraint of $i$, in a similar fashion as how $\beta_S$ was defined.
+On the other hand, the equality of monoidal functors $\widehat{F} \circ i =F$ signifies at the level of the monoidal constraints that

 which by induction implies \eqref{eq:44}.

 In conclusion, if $\widehat{F}$ is as in the statement, then for any $f: S \to S'$ in $\Cstr$ we have a commutative diagram

 and so $\widehat{F}(f) = \beta_{S'}^{-1} \circ F(Par(f)) \circ \beta_S$ is the only possible definition for $\widehat{F}(f)$, and moreover we have $\widehat{F} \circ i = F$ as strong monoidal functors by construction. \end{proof}